-For Angioplasty and Stent Procedures
+Angioplasty and Stent Procedures

-Cardiac catheterization is a method doctors use to perform many tests and procedures available for diagnosing and treating coronary artery disease.
+Cardiac catheterization is a method doctors use to perform many tests and procedures for diagnosing and treating coronary artery disease.
 The method involves threading a long, thin tube (called a catheter) through an artery or vein in the leg or arm and into the heart.
 Depending on what your doctor wants done, different things may happen during cardiac catheterization.
 For example, you may have angioplasty, which uses a balloon on the end of the catheter to open narrowed arteries in the heart.
 You may also have a stent placed at the time of angioplasty.
 A stent is a small, mesh-like device made of metal that acts as a support, or scaffold, inside of a vessel.

-During these procedures, doctors usually gain access to the heart’s arteries by placing the catheter in the femoral artery and threading it up and into the heart.
+During these procedures, doctors can gain access to the heart’s arteries by placing the catheter in the femoral artery and threading it up and into the heart.
 The femoral artery is a major artery in your groin area.
-Even though this is the most popular method, femoral artery access can cause many problems, such as bleeding at the puncture site and nerve damage.
+Even though this is the traditional method, femoral artery access can cause many problems, such as bleeding at the puncture site and nerve damage.
 Also, after their procedure, patients need to lie very still for at least 5 hours to make sure that the puncture site in the femoral artery does not start to bleed again.

 But the femoral artery is not the only route that can be used to reach the heart.
 Doctors can also use the radial artery, which is an artery in your wrist.
 Because the radial artery in the wrist is smaller than the femoral artery in the groin, it much easier to apply direct pressure to the puncture site to stop the bleeding.
 For most patients, radial access does not cause as much discomfort as femoral access does.
 Also, radial artery access allows many patients to get out of bed and walk around right after their procedure.